klazapp/Unity-AR-ResidentialEstate/README.md

 # Unity-AR-ResidentialEstate
-A sample app using AR to showcase a newly launched condominium estate.
+The main goal of this project is to utilize Unity's AR technology to simulate an app that showcases a newly launched residential estate.

 ## Main Menu